peterpiperpickedpeppers/melee-tournament-scraper/README.md

 - Mirror matches are intentionally excluded from matchup summaries.
 - Decklist and player names are stripped at fetch time to avoid whitespace bugs.
+- Card winrates are written to `data/<EVENT_NAME>/card_winrates/` as one CSV per archetype, covering 0..N copies per card and location (main/side).

 License: MIT